The Team

 • Applying hybrid and process-based approaches to modelling tree growth and wood formation.

-• Precision approaches to measuring tree physiological processes and growth.
+• Precision approaches to measuring tree stem size variation and diameter growth, particularly using electronic dendrometers.

 • Approaches to visualising and characterising properties of and processes in developing xylem.